openvinotoolkit/open_model_zoo/demos/image_retrieval_demo/python/README.md

 As input, the demo application takes:

 * a path to a list of images represented by textfile with following format: 'path_to_image' 'ID'
-* a path to a video file or a device node of a web-camera
+* a path to a video file or a device node of a webcam

 The demo workflow is the following: